Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No. 20H00160 (T.S.), Grants No. JP19K03860, No. JP19K03865, and MEXT KAKENHI Grant No. 21H00060 (O.S.).
+The authors are grateful to Takashi Toma for valuable comments.
+This work is supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No. 20H00160 (T.S.), Grants No. JP19K03860, No. JP19K03865, No. 23K03402 and MEXT KAKENHI Grant No. 21H00060 (O.S.).